Employee Vs. Independent Contractor?

 8. Full Time Required

-elsewhere and to some extent is being controlled.
-An independent contractor is
+from performing services elsewhere and to some extent is being controlled.
+An

-free to perform work for other clients as he or she chooses.
+independent contractor is free to perform work for other clients as he or she

 EMPLOYEE